-- Supplemental Data Filtering: HIN receives all-payer supplemental data files in single standard format from participating organizations.
-HIN then separates this information into payer-specific files based on the payer's attributions and routes that data to the appropriate payer, also in a single standard format. - Report Gaps in Care: Once supplemental data is combined with claims data and processed by payers, the raw results data is sent back to HIN, also in a standard format.
-At HIN, this raw data is aggregated and distributed back to providers in one consolidated gaps-in-care report.
+- Supplemental Data Filtering: MiHIN receives all-payer supplemental data files in single standard format from participating organizations.
+MiHIN then separates this information into payer-specific files based on the payer's attributions and routes that data to the appropriate payer, in a single standard format. - Report Gaps-in-Care: Once supplemental data is combined with claims data and processed by payers, the raw results data is sent back to MiHIN, in a standard format.
+At MiHIN, this raw data is aggregated and distributed back to providers in one consolidated gaps-in-care report.